ptmt/prism/README.md

 # TLDR

-Sandbox.
-And I love checkins, but it seems Foursquare doesn't anymore.
+It's like TodoMVC sandbox but a bit more complex.
+And I love checkins, though it seems Foursquare doesn't anymore.

 # Stack

 - React.JS + Reflux for UI;
-- Bootstrap + Material Design;
+- Bootstrap + Material Design (Paper);
-- Subset of ES6 for server and client (classes, lamdas);
+- Subset of ES6 for server and client (classes, lambdas);
 - Facebook Flow + React types for type checking;
 - Gulp, Browserify + Buffer + Watchify;
-- Leaflet +
+- Leaflet + toner;
+- Bluebird for Promises;

 # Getting started